hfcorreia/p2r/README.md

   * Processing's object system and exceptions
   * Map Processing's runtime and primitives to Racket's

+## Known Issue
+Importing Rosetta in our implementation generates a `cannot instantiate 'racket/gui/base' a second time in the same process` warning which breaks DrRacket arrow/binding traking.

 ## Acknowledgments

 This work was partially supported by national funds through Fundação para a Ciência e a Tecnologia (FCT) with reference UID/CEC/50021/2013, and by the Rosetta project under contract PTDC/ATP-AQI/5224/2012.